The Crow's Nest Farms

 Our gift shop is sure to have just that special something that you have been looking for.
 It is packed full from ornaments or sweet treats, to candles and table top decor.
 We are sure to have that gift you need for Christmas.
 We also have a large selection of homemade jellies, jams, candy, fruit syrups, cookies, cane syrup and honey.
 We will be glad to make up gift baskets too!
 At our farm there is something to be had for everyone.
 WE SUPPORT LOCAL VENDORS – SO REACH OUT TO US.

 Crows Nest Farms will be offering trees to cut your own, for pick up, or for delivery on select days.
-We will be at the Farm this year and will be open until all inventory is sold out.
-Our first weekend to be open will be the weekend before Thanksgiving.
+Our store will be open for business the weekend before Thanksgiving and will be open until all inventory is sold out.
 We want to offer our loyal followers an opportunity to reserve a tree or wreath for their holiday season.

 Real vs. Fake